fmarino-412/ServerlessFlowBench/readme.md

 2. login using Grafana username and password,
 3. select the "_setting_" panel,
 4. choose "_datasources_" and add a new datasource,
-5. choose influxDB as datasource, set `http://localhost:8086` as url, select your database \(name can be set using the `config.properties` file located [in the project root](https://github.com/francescom412/serverless_composition_performance_project)\) and insert InfluxDB credentials,
+5. choose influxDB as datasource, set `http://influx-db:8086` (or replace "influx-db" with your InfluxDB Docker container name) as url, select your database \(name can be set using the `config.properties` file located [in the project root](https://github.com/francescom412/serverless_composition_performance_project)\) and insert InfluxDB credentials,
 6. select the "_+_" tab,
 7. choose "_import_" option,
 8. select every dashboard inside the [`grafana_dashboards`](docker_env/grafana_dashboards) directory.